Novel Coronavirus (COVID-19) –

 Guidance for Pharmacies

-Telehealth will screen these calls in accordance with the Provincial case definition, and if there are individuals who meet the case definition they will refer them to the ER.
+Telehealth will screen these calls in accordance with the Provincial case definition, and if there are individuals who meet the case definition they will refer them to the Emergency Department (ED).
 These individuals are provided guidance on how to reduce the risk of transmission while travelling to, and arrival at the hospital.
-Telehealth will provide the ER with information prior to the individual’s arrival so that the appropriate precautions are used.
+Telehealth will provide the ED with information prior to the individual’s arrival so that the appropriate precautions are used.